-Morning Session: Psychoanalysis is a strange, minority discipline in relation to the world outside.
-Yet the psychoanalytic community at large routinely fails to employ its power to penetrate the surface, its customary stance of curiosity and its capacity for insight vis-a-vis its own disengagement regarding issues of racial, ethnic, sexual, and socioeconomic otherness.
-This presentation will examine both the resistances to, and the necessity for, psychoanalytic engagement—and prioritization—of issues of otherness, difference and diversity.
-Some of the root anxieties associated with genuine, curious, exploratory dialogue about diversity are identified.
-The presenter argues for cultivating a stance of curiosity in relation to difference and also for an emphasis on the noticing of and learning from those moments where diversity-related communication—in the psychoanalytic classroom, supervisory, and clinical setting—seems to break down.
-Attention to such breakdowns is portrayed as key to facilitating dialogue that can lead to a more diverse—and diversely applied—psychoanalysis.
+Morning Session: Psychoanalysis is a discipline that explores the unspoken and the unknown, yet often does not extend its reach to the outside world.
+The psychoanalytic community at large has routinely been reluctant to employ its power to use its customary stance of curiosity, and its capacity for insight, to address issues of racial, ethnic, sexual, and socioeconomic otherness.
+This presentation will examine the necessity for psychoanalytic engagement with -and prioritization of - issues of otherness, difference and diversity, and will identify the resistances that often arise.
+Some of the root anxieties associated with genuine, curious, exploratory dialogue are identified.
+Dr. Hart argues for cultivating a stance of curiosity in relation to difference, and for learning from those moments where diversity-related communication—in the psychoanalytic classroom, supervisory, and clinical setting—seems to break down.

-Separateness and polarization are fueled by fear and anxiety about contact.
-Conventionally proposed remedies, such as becoming more literate or competent about others (or urging others to do so), are directive, objectifying, and insufficiently dialogic.
-A psychoanalytic stance, with its inclination to prescribe free, open, exploratory thought and speech in response to dread (and its dissociative defenses), represents an antidote to the deadening simplifications of prescribed, mastery-based forms of dialog.
-Proceeding from the premise that racial, ethnic, sexual, socioeconomic and other forms of prejudice and discrimination represent dissociative defenses involving profound, anxiety-based failures of curiosity, this workshop focuses on how issues of difference and “othering” emerge and can be fruitfully engaged in the psychoanalytic psychotherapeutic situation.
+A psychoanalytic stance, with its inclination to prescribe free, open, exploratory thought and speech in response to dread (and its dissociative defenses), represents an antidote to the oversimplifications of prescribed, mastery-based approaches to the fear and anxiety of otherness.
+Proceeding from the premise that racial, ethnic, sexual, socioeconomic and other forms of prejudice and discrimination represent dissociative defenses and failures of curiosity, this workshop focuses on how issues of difference and “othering” can be fruitfully engaged in psychoanalytically oriented treatment.
 Finally, we will explore the presenter’s concept of “radical openness” as a counterpart to the cultivation of curiosity in the psychoanalytic situation.

 Afternoon Session: Video Screening and Discussion: Excerpts from (1976) Archival Footage of Ellis Toney and Ralph Greenson Discussing Their Cross-Racial Psychoanalysis